 Searching the original set of documents identified in our urban mitigation query (15,027 articles) for review articles, we identify just 13 studies that apply formal evidence synthesis methods (see methods).
-The majority are narrative reviews (SI Text Table 3): akin to a normal literature review, but proceeding from a documented search and selection of the literature.
+The majority are narrative reviews (Supplementary Table 3): akin to a normal literature review, but proceeding from a documented search and selection of the literature.
 Four studies apply quantitative synthesis methods: a single meta-analysis of residential demand-response programs 45, two studies that extract and analyse quantitative information from literatures on urban ecosystem services 46,47, and a fourth that conducts secondary analysis on published scenarios 48.
 We only find a single study that refers to systematic case study synthesis methods: a case meta-analysis of 29 studies that examines the preconditions for meaningful urban energy transitions 49.
 Further methods such as qualitative comparative analysis and case surveys 50 are absent, although there are a few examples of these being applied directly to urban data (but not to the extant literature 51.